MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_CreditsRefunds.md

 - **Refund after deactivating your account**

   If your account is deactivated and we determine a transaction is refund eligible, we will automatically attempt to issue a refund.
-The refund will be issued using the same payment method used during the original transaction; for example, if you paid with a credit card, you will receive your refund on that credit card. ​
+The refund will be issued using the same payment method used during the original transaction; for example, if you paid with a credit card, you will receive your refund on that credit card. â€‹

-  If you paid using SEPA Direct Debit, check, or wire transfer, please see "Refunds via SEPA Direct Debit, check, or wire transfer" for special instructions.​
+  If you paid using SEPA Direct Debit, check, or wire transfer, please see "Refunds via SEPA Direct Debit, check, or wire transfer" for special instructions.â€‹

   | Your payment method | How you will receive your refund | Estimated time to receive your refund after processing* |
   | --- | --- | --- |